 But the idea has a ways to go before it hits the streets.
 The transit agency now awaits approval from the Federal Highway Administration before it can move forward.

 If you need to get up to speed on what this all means, whom it will affect and when we may actually see congestion pricing in New York, here’s a guide.

 Think of it like any bridge or tunnel toll — without the river.

 The idea: You charge people money to drive in certain places.
 That fee, in theory, discourages some drivers from getting on the road, potentially reducing overall traffic.

 A primer from the U.S. Department of Transportation calls the pricing scheme “a way of harnessing the power of the market to reduce the waste associated with traffic congestion.”

 What might congestion pricing look like for Manhattan?
-And how much will it cost me?

 The city’s congestion pricing system — dubbed the “Central Business District Tolling Program,” or CBDTP, by the MTA — would affect all streets and roadways south of 60th Street, with three exceptions:

 - The sections of the Battery Park Underpass and Hugh Carey (Brooklyn-Battery) Tunnel that connect the FDR Drive to the West Side Highway